GeminiDRSoftware/DRAGONS/astrodata/doc/usermanual/structure.rst

-In the example above, the "Other Extensions" at the bottom of the :meth:`~astrodata.AstroData.info` display contains a ``REFCAT`` table which in this case is a list of stars from a catalog that overlaps the field of view of covered by the pixel data.
+In the example above, the "Other Extensions" at the bottom of the :meth:`~astrodata.AstroData.info` display contains a ``REFCAT`` table which in this case is a list of stars from a catalog that overlaps the field of view covered by the pixel data.
 The "Other Extensions" are global extensions.
 They are not attached to any pixel extension in particular.
 To access a global extension one simply uses the name of that extension: ``ad.REFCAT``.